Day of Songun: Background

 Songun (military-first) is the political ideology peculiar to North Korea that all problems in society can be corrected by giving priority to military affairs.
 Its roots are traced to Kim Il Sung's activities during the anti-Japanese struggle of the 1930s, but it is especially identified with Kim Jong Il.
 Lately, Songun has been associated with Kim Jong Un in his effort balance the interests of the ruling Workers' Party of Korea and the Korean People's Army (KPA).
 According to Fyodor Tertitskiy, the term has largely lost its original meaning and now simply means anything "good".
 Consequentially, Day of Songun is not so much about the army as it is about the person of Kim Jong Il.

 Until 2005, the history of Kim Jong Il's Songun leadership was presented as having begun on 1 January 1995 with his visit to a guard-post.
 After 2005, the date was backtracked to 1960 to suggest a much longer held tradition.
-The Day of Songun commemorates his supposed 25 August 1960 inspection of the Seoul Ryu Kyong Su Guards 105th Tank Division with his father Kim Il Sung.
+The Day of Songun commemorates his supposed 25 August 1960 inspection of the Seoul Ryu Kyong Su Guards 105th Tank Division with his father Kim Il Sung then located at the Ssangun Revolutionary Site.
 The visit is considered the beginning of his Songun leadership.
 Although Jong-il would have been 18 then and not yet started his studies at Kim Il Sung University, according to, Tertitskiy, "[t]he date looks right, as it seemingly the date when Kim Jong Il made his first steps up the political ladder".